Bound by Corruption by BelovedStranger

 “I’m…trying!”

-Her reiki pulsed in jagged streams.
+Against her will, her reiki pulsed in jagged streams.
 They both cried out.
-Somehow, Sesshomaru kept a tight rein on his youki, controlling his energy from lashing back at her, but she felt his struggle to hold on to his magic.
+Somehow, Sesshomaru kept a tight rein on his youki, controlling his energy from lashing back at her, but she felt his struggle to hold on to the magic.
 He snarled, a fierce, frightening sound that rumbled against her back with his chest pressed tightly against her.
 Suddenly, she felt him fumble with the front of her haori, yanking the collar open to expose her shoulder.

-She stiffened, her free hand flying to grip the edges together, to conceal her breasts.
+Stiffening, her free hand flew to grip the edges together, trying to conserve her modesty.
 “What are you—?!”

 He snarled.

 Submit!
-The command that blasted across her mind sounded more like a beastly growl than the voice of a man.
+The command blasted across her mind, more beastly growl than the voice of a man.

-The moment her reiki was under control, she felt Sesshomaru redirect his own, and the magic pulsating around them expanded and contracted.
+The moment her energies were under control, she felt Sesshomaru redirect his own, and the magic pulsating around them expanded and contracted.

-She didn’t dare question him but did as commanded.
+She didn’t dare question him but did as he commanded.
 “Kikyo Higurashi!”

 The magic snapped.
 Sesshomaru began snarling words in a language she didn’t understand.
 It was dark, hypnotizing.
 With each word, power crackled sharply.

 She watched as unnatural clouds formed around them, light at first, little more than whisps, before the haze thickened, blinding them to their surroundings.
-Green, jagged strikes of lightning arched around them, so close, Kagome could have reached out and touch them, but she dared not.
+Green, jagged strikes of lightning arched around them, mixed with red and black jets.
+So close, Kagome could have reached out and touch them, but she dared not.
 The hairs on the back of her neck stood on end as grumbling thunder echoed around them, frightening her.

 Sesshomaru’s voice boomed, echoing wildly.
-His voice rose above the unnatural storm roiling around them, when finally, Sesshomaru spoke Kikyo’s name.
+His voice rose above the unnatural storm roiling around them, when finally, he spoke Kikyo’s name.
 A command.

 Heart pounding, Kagome didn’t know what to expect when the lightning dissolved, the thunder quietened, and the clouds faded.
 She blinked in surprise, dazed.
 Looking around them, everything appeared the same, baffling her.